 - It’s surprisingly safe.

-- You can win real money.
+- You can win real money with poker skill.

 - Arguably the best way to get better at the game.

 - Perhaps most importantly: It’s fun!

 It comes as a shock to most people that that online poker is a legitimate multi-million dollar industry where skilled poker players are able to carve out a significant living playing poker.

 Actually making a full-time living from online poker is a serious challenge that’s not for everyone but that doesn’t mean there aren’t countless recreational poker players who manage to score some serious spending money.

 Don’t forget that amateur poker player Chris Moneymaker qualified for the 2003 World Series of Poker Main Event through $40 online satellite and went on to win the entire thing for $2.5 million to gain instant fame and fortune.